1. Diluted Shampoo On Roots Only

 Always only shampoo your roots and not the full length, as these will get their dose of shampoo just from rinsing out.
-Did you know that shampoos are most likely are too intense anyway?
+Did you know: shampoos are often too intense anyway?
 It is easier to dose with a small dispenser bottle, such as the ones used for colouring.
 Mix a hint of shampoo with water 1:10, shake the bottle - et voilà enjoy a creamy and foamy mixture that is also easier to apply.
 That technique not only saves on our precious shampoo but helps to keep hair healthy.
 It won’t dry out that much.
 Instead of rubbing to create that foam, you can gently massage your scalp.
-Shampoos are alkaline and roughen the hair structure up to get your hair and scalp clean.
+Shampoos are alkaline and roughen the hair structure up to get the hair and scalp clean.

 2. THE CSC-Method: Conditioner - Shampoo - Conditioner

 Never heard of that method?
 That proves it's really one of the best kept secrets.
 Conditioner has an opposite ph-level than shampoo.
 It is rather sour and meant to close our hair structure and make it more shiny.
 Our hair is usually not that dirty, we just want our oily roots cleaned.
 So try that:

 2. Cover the stressed length with Conditioner (or hair mask)